 Knowing and doing are two different things.
 I know this needs to change for myself and my family to reach our optimal health.
 This year I need to step it up.

 3. Relational Health

-The past few years I’ve lost constant contact with several good friends.
+In the past few years, I’ve lost constant contact with several good friends.
 Some have moved which has made keeping things the same harder because of the distance.
 Others have made choices that resulted in cutting off communication with anyone from their previous life which really hurts.

 4. Financial Health